Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/admin_troubleshooting_server/admin_troubleshooting_runtime/_index.md

 ---

-    title: Check the runtime
+    title: "Check the runtime"
-    linkTitle: Troubleshoot the Transfer CFT runtime
+    linkTitle: "Troubleshoot the Transfer CFT runtime"
     weight: 280

----
-Runtime issues can include the following for the server, Copilot, CFTUTIL and other system services:
+---Runtime issues can include the following for the server, Copilot, CFTUTIL and other system services:

 - Abend
 - Performance